justicephysics/humanos2.0/anti-incumbency-valve.md

 - **Is the canal widening or narrowing?** If a new government reduces inequality, raises wages, and expands access to education, the pressure is genuinely being released.
 The valve is not needed.
 - **Is the face changing but the Gini unchanged?** If a new government comes to power and the extraction metrics remain the same, anti‑incumbency has functioned exactly as designed.
 The heat sink has been swapped; the furnace is untouched.

-The Virtual Nalanda is the blueprint for a civilization that no longer needs the valve.
+The Justice Physics Nalanda is the blueprint for a civilization that no longer needs the valve.
 The Space State is the first political architecture that is not a heat sink—because it is not built on a furnace.

 ---